Understanding Sales Capacity Planning and Modeling: A Comprehensive Guide with Template

 Before you dive into the steps of building a sales capacity model, consider whether or not your business satisfies these two requirements:

 - You have clean, organized CRM data.
 Clean, robust sales rep data is a prerequisite for a strong sales capacity model.
 But highly-customizable Salesforce instances can get messy quickly, limiting the amount of information finance can pull into their models.
 The richer and more structured the data in your CRM setup, the better off your model will be.
-You don’t just want a general idea of sales rep ramp rates across the business—you want a detailed view of sales rep data segmented by product lines, verticals, and customer segments.
+You don’t just want a general idea of sales ramp rates across the business—you want a detailed view of sales rep data segmented by product lines, verticals, and customer segments.

 Meeting these two general requirements will ensure you have enough context to slice and dice your data in meaningful ways.
 With this level of insight driving your sales capacity model, you’ll be able to get a realistic view of the business today and drive a more accurate view of the company’s future.